gvsurenderreddy/urnet/README.md

 ## Your setup

-Choose a free IP number (the x in 10.131.0.x).
+Choose a free IP number (the X in 10.131.0.X).
 The script below will show you currently used IP addresses:
 `/etc/tinc/urnet/tools/hosts.py`

 Two solutions next: run the setup script or create your files by hand.